Duncan Baldock is Head of Procurement – Supply Chain and Logistics at Marks & Spencer.

 It’s not just about savings but about delivering a company’s strategic vision to serve customers and that means making sure there is a balance between cost and service.

-Also, we need to manage risk and make sure we’re delivering benefit throughout the contract lifecycle by being business partners and challenging our stakeholders and service providers.
+Also, we need to manage risk and make sure we’re delivering benefits throughout the contract lifecycle by being business partners and challenging our stakeholders and service providers.
 I thoroughly enjoy working across businesses doing a mix of commercial, project management, legal and finance.

 What skills do you consider essential to be a Procurement leader?